What to Expect in the Four — Or Is It Three? — March 17 Presidential Primaries

 Like Ohio, Illinois is holding its regular non-presidential primary in tandem with the presidential event.
 The marquee race from a national point of view is in Chicago’s Third Congressional District, where longtime incumbent Democrat Dan Lipinski faces a rematch from progressive challenger Marie Newman, who nearly toppled the anti-abortion-rights, anti-Obamacare congressman two years ago.
 This is a safe Democratic district no matter who wins the primary.

 As for the presidential primary that has been cast in the shade by the circumstances surrounding it, Biden is the betting favorite in all four states.
 In the RealClearPolitics polling averages, Uncle Joe leads Bernie Sanders by 18 points in Arizona, 22.5 points in Ohio, 29.5 percent in Illinois, and 39 points in Florida.
-FiveThirtyEight gives Biden better than a 99 percent chance of winning Illinois and Florida and a 98 percent chance of winning Arizona and Ohio.
-If there’s any uncertainty at all about what’s going to happen, it’s the remote possibility that just enough Biden-supporting old folks will stay home that Sanders’s youth brigades can pull off an upset —though again, relatively heavy early voting in these states reduces that possibility.
-Another marginal factor is that Sanders’s strength among independents will be of variable value on March 17: Arizona and Florida have closed primaries in which indies cannot participate at all, while Illinois and Ohio have no party registration but do require that voters request one party’s primary ballot or the other.
+FiveThirtyEight gives Biden better than a 99 percent chance of winning Illinois and Florida, and a 98 percent chance of winning in Arizona and Ohio.
+If there’s any uncertainty at all about what’s going to happen, it’s the remote possibility that just enough Biden-supporting old folks will stay home that Sanders’s youth brigades can pull of an upset–though again, relatively heavy early voting in these states reduces that possibility.
+Another marginal factor is that Sanders’s strength among independents will be of variable value on March 17: Arizona and Florida have closed primaries, in which indies cannot participate at all, while Illinois and Ohio have no party registration but do require that voters request a particular party’s primary ballot.

-If Ohio does postpone its primary, that could marginally help Bernie Sanders stave off what is otherwise likely to be another boost in Biden’s pledged delegates.
-That would be cold comfort, but this is certainly the most disorienting primary season in living memory.
+Don’t expect the results to command much attention beyond the ranks of the most stubbornly addicted of political junkies.